Student Fees 2020-21

 Your Student Association runs Student Centres and services at the Casa Loma, St. James and Waterfront campuses.
 These spaces are where you access services, de-stress, network, study, have lunch, and take a break from your day.
 Students will find the SA information desks nearby where you can find out more about your Student Association.

-Community Action Centre:
+Community Care Centre:

-The CAC fee is used to create safe(r) spaces, open to all students who care about issues of equity and each other to gather, share experiences, skill-build, socialize, raise awareness, and cultivate community.
+The CCC fee is used to create safe(r) spaces, open to all students who care about issues of equity and each other to gather, share experiences, skill-build, socialize, raise awareness, and cultivate community.
 Events programmed by and for students includes workshops, discussion groups, crafting, field trips, equity and constituency peer support campaigns.

 Your college experience is not just about classes and homework.
 Do you want great parties, cultural events, and fun on and off-campus such as concerts, boat cruises, and reading week trips?
 This fee supports social, non-academic programming to improve campus life for students.
 This fee ensures these events happen at a minimal cost and that you have VIP access to amazing campus life.